norcams/docs-enduser/docs/security-groups.rst

   and communicate with any host on the internet, on any port using any protocol

-* All incoming traffic is allowed from instances that has the "default" security group applied.
+* All incoming traffic is allowed from other instances within the same project, if they also have the "default" security group applied.

 In short, this security group allows the instances to communicate with hosts on the internet as long as the traffic initiated from the